MaaeYeng2517/bcl/Readme.md

 app.layout = html.Div(
     children=[
-        html.H1(children="Avocado Analytics"),
+        html.H1(children="Durian Analytics"),
         html.P(
             children=(
-                "Analyze the behavior of avocado prices and the number" " of avocados sold in the US between 2015 and 2018" ),
+                "Analyze the behavior of Druian prices and the number" " of Druian sold in the TH between 2015 and 2025" ),
         ),
         dcc.Graph(